Skip to content

 The Actions panel is the control center for each Virtual Machine.
 It is revealed by clicking the "Actions" collapsible header on a VM card.

-The available operations are organized into three tabs: Manage, Snapshot/Overlay, and Other.
+The available operations are organized into three tabs: Manage, State management, and Other.

 VM Actions